SSCHAcode/sschacode.github.io/download.md

 ```
 pip install ase spglib quippy-ase
 ```
 The Atomic Simulation Environment (ASE) is employed to read and write structure files.
 SPGLIB is used to recognize the space-group and perform symmetry anaylisys.
 QUIPPY-ASE is used to combine the SSCHA with Machine Learning potentials.
-If you are not goint to use this feature there is no need to install it.
+If you are not going to use this feature there is no need to install it.

 # 2. SSCHA